Frequently Asked Questions (FAQ)

 What is the vetting process?

 Upon contacting OUAC for the first time, a full needs assessment is performed to determine immediate needs as well as identify other potential issues.
 Depending on a client needs and involvement with the Pulse tragedy (survivor, family of deceased, affected community member, etc.), varying resources exist.
-A Victim Advocate will help connect with available programs in the community from a variety of sources.
+A Case Manager will help connect with available programs in the community from a variety of sources.

 Can I get in contact with a victim family or survivor?